-Last year 171.8 MW in new wind power capacity was installed in Greece, and 210.7 MW of wind parks were under construction, according to a report by the Hellenic Wind Energy Association (HWEA or Eletaen).
-Capacity of 2,150.8 MW was either in commercial use or being tested, up 8.7% from 2014, portal Energy Press reported.
+There was 171.8 MW in new wind power capacity installed last year in Greece, and 210.7 MW of wind parks were under construction, according to a report by the Hellenic Wind Energy Association (HWEA or Eletaen).
+There was 2.15 GW either in commercial use or being tested, up by 8.7% from 2014, Energy Press portal reported.

 Wind power capacity on noninterconnected islands was 322.6 MW.
 EDF EN Hellas added 43.8 MW, the EREN Group connected 42 MW, Ell.
 Tech Anemos or Ellaktor added 36.1 MW, Protergia increased the capacity by 27 MW, and Terna Energy added 10 MW.

 Terna was ranked first overall, with 369.6 MW (17.2%), followed by EDF, which had 358 MW (16.6%).
 Iberdrola Rokas had a capacity of 250.7 MW (11.7%), ENEL Green Power was next with 200.5 MW (9.3%), while Ellaktor stood at 199 MW (9.3%).